 Nations will discover on the 18th of January if they have qualified for the Olympics with the top 40 seeds eligible for qualification.
 One of the biggest stories of the qualification period so far has been the Nigerian women’s team who are on the verge of a historic first appearance at the Winter Olympics should they manage to qualify.

-With just over a month to go until the Winter Olympics get underway, now is the perfect time to book an Olympic speaker for your event or conference.
+With just over a month to go until the Winter Olympics get underway, now is the perfect time to book an Olympic speaker for your next event or conference.
 For more information on all of the superb winter Olympians we have on our roster, get in touch by calling 0207 1010 553 or complete the online form.

 To discuss the details of your event or book one of our exciting Olympic and Paralympic speakers, call a booking agent at Champions Olympic Speakers on 0207 1010 553 or complete our online contact form.